 Skip to main content

-chart is enabled on any PAL with the Magic Canvas skill attached; see Enabling and configuring components.
+The chart component renders a bar, line, or pie chart on the canvas.
+It is display-only. chart is enabled on any PAL with the Magic Canvas skill attached; see Enabling and configuring components.
 Its only config key is enabled (default true):

 Behavior

 The PAL decides when to draw a chart; there is no developer-triggered path.
 Its system prompt directs it to chart small numeric comparisons or trends, with short labels and numeric values.
-The PAL revises a visible chart in place by calling update_component with new data.

 Arguments